 Comparative Analysis of Sesshu’s and Dai Jin’s Paintings

 Dai Jin is mostly famous because of his landscapes that are painted with ink.
 As Sesshu, he was inspired by Song Dynasty art, in particular, by the styles and ideals of Southern Song.
-Dai Jin dedicated his life to the revival of the painting styles of this period at times of Ming Dynasty.
+Dai Jin dedicated his life to the revival of the painting styles of this period at times of the Ming Dynasty.
 The leading motive of Southern Song art was escapism to nature or one’s inner self.
 This trend correlates with historical events that were happening at that time.
-Mongols invaded China and people were forced to move to the South, thus artists in their works have reflected the nostalgia about the better life in the past.
-Nature in these paintings is something intimate, lyrical and personal, which helps a person to achieve harmony, pleasure and relaxation.
-These escapism motives are peculiar for Zen Buddhism as well, the state of deep connection between a person and nature in Song painting resembles a lot of Zen meditation practices.
+Mongols invaded China and people were forced to move to the South, thus artists in their works have reflected the nostalgia for a better life in the past.
+Nature in these paintings is something intimate, lyrical, and personal, which helps a person to achieve harmony, pleasure, and relaxation.
+These escapism motives are peculiar to Zen Buddhism as well, the state of the deep connection between a person and nature in Song painting resembles a lot of Zen meditation practices.

-Sesshu painted plenty of landscapes but one of the most prominent art works is “Huike Presenting His Severed Arm to Bodhidharma”, depicting very famous Zen Buddhism story.
-Bodhidharma is a legendary founder of Zen Buddhism; there are almost no credible historical sources about his life and activity, nonetheless he is the most prominent figure in Zen Buddhism and is considered to be its first patriarch.
+Sesshu painted plenty of landscapes but one of the most prominent artworks is “Huike Presenting His Severed Arm to Bodhidharma”, depicting a very famous Zen Buddhism story.
+Bodhidharma is a legendary founder of Zen Buddhism; there are almost no credible historical sources about his life and activity, nonetheless, he is the most prominent figure in Zen Buddhism and is considered to be its first patriarch.
 Hiuke is another famous priest of Chan Buddhism; he became the second patriarch after the death of Bodhidharma.
 However, there is a legendary story behind their relations, which was masterly depicted by Sesshu.
 Hiuke wanted to become a student of Bodhidharma but the latter refused to teach him.
 So Huike stood in the snow all night, while Bodhidharma was meditating in his cave.
-Than patriarch asked Huike why he was staying there for such a long time and Huike replied that he wanted to have a teacher to guide him to the universal compassion.
+Then the patriarch asked Huike why he was staying there for such a long time and Huike replied that he wanted to have a teacher to guide him to universal compassion.
 However, Bodhidharma did not accept this answer and rejected Huike one more time.
-Than the latter cut off his left hand and presented it to the patriarch as a proof of his true desire to reach enlightenment.
-Only after this sacrifice, Bodhidharma agreed to teach Huike and afterward he became the second patriarch of Zen Buddhism.
+Then the latter cut off his left hand and presented it to the patriarch as proof of his true desire to reach enlightenment.
+Only after this sacrifice, did Bodhidharma agree to teach Huike, and afterward, he became the second patriarch of Zen Buddhism.
 This branch of Buddhism suggests that anyone who wants to reach enlightenment, must interact with an accomplished teacher and learn from his experience.
 This premise is masterly depicted in the above-mentioned picture.
 Hiuke understood that he needs someone to lead him during his practice, and since he was inspired by the spiritual strength of Bodhidharma, he decided to attain his patronage at any cost.

 The painting “Fisherman on River” is not as narrative as the previous one.
-It depicts a very simple landscape – few men are fishing on a small river surrounded by shores with trees and bushes.
+It depicts a very simple landscape – a few men are fishing on a small river surrounded by shores with trees and bushes.
 The painting is full of calmness and mindlessness and the above-mentioned motives of escapism can be easily observed.
 Fishing, in this case, is a symbol of relaxation, escape from daily routine and pressure of society, it gives a person an opportunity to stay alone with nature and just enjoy this state.
-The theme of this painting correlates with another premise of Zen Buddhism – practice of meditation as the main way to attain knowledge about the world.
-Zen monks practice the so-called zazen meditation, which literally means “sit and watch”.
+The theme of this painting correlates with another premise of Zen Buddhism – the practice of meditation as the main way to attain knowledge about the world.
+Zen monks practice the so-called zazen meditation, which means “sit and watch”.
 However, it does not imply just a passive attitude to the world; on the contrary, it means the interaction with everything, which surrounds you, but this interaction happens through understanding.
-Zazen is seen as a mean of insight into the nature of existence.
-In fact, this landscape by Dai Jin may be considered as an allusion on zazen meditation.
-At first sight, it seems that fishermen on this picture are not concerned with highly spiritual concepts of understanding the world, nonetheless, their unity with nature and masterly depicted harmony are the highest expressions of Zen ideals.
+Zazen is seen as a means of insight into the nature of existence.
+This landscape by Dai Jin may be considered an allusion to zazen meditation.
+At first sight, it seems that the fishermen in this picture are not concerned with highly spiritual concepts of understanding the world, nonetheless, their unity with nature and masterly depicted harmony are the highest expressions of Zen ideals.

 Dai Jin`s painting “Fisherman on River” does not have a deep symbolic meaning and it has a completely different mood.
-If the previous painting is full of tension and leaves viewers with quite mixed feelings, this one is full of relaxation, calmness and happiness.
+If the previous painting is full of tension and leaves viewers with quite mixed feelings, this one is full of relaxation, calmness, and happiness.
 Just looking at this picture, it already feels like meditating.
 The lines are vague and all the objects are very blurred and are painted briefly.
-Such a technique is very typical for Southern Song style.
-Dai Jin used another peculiar element of this style – misty voids, which occupy almost half of the painting and give a viewer an opportunity to create his or her own images.
+Such a technique is very typical of the Southern Song style.
+Dai Jin used another peculiar element of this style – misty voids, which occupy almost half of the painting and allow a viewer to create his or her images.
 Generally, the mood of the picture reflects the feeling of a person who is meditating.
-So Dai Jin is also very successful in expressing Zen practice and transmitting zazen idea to viewers.
+So Dai Jin is also very successful in expressing Zen practice and transmitting zazen ideas to viewers.
 This painting is more abstract than the previous one because it does not tell a known story, it just depicts a scene from real life and everyone is free to interpret it based on personal understanding.

 Overall, both Sesshu and Dai Jin were the great artists of their countries, who have contributed a lot to the development of Japanese and Chinese art traditions, respectively.
-They had more or less similar sources of inspiration – ancient art of Song dynasty, picturesque Chinese nature and spirituality of Chan or Zen Buddhism.
-Two painting discussed above have very different topics and raise quite distinct problems.
-However, they are united by Zen ideals, which are essential in both art works.
-“Huike Presenting His Severed Arm to Bodhidharma” by Sesshu tells a prominent legend about the first patriarch of Zen Buddhism and his disciple, it is very narrative and metaphorical, and depicts the relations between master and learner.
-Moreover, it emphasized the greatness, power and spiritual strength of Bodhidharma.
-The painting is dominated by the motives of hard choice and strong desire to take a path of enlightenment.
-At the same time as “Fisherman on River” by Dai Jin is quite the opposite and does not raise any difficult philosophical problems.
+They had more or less similar sources of inspiration – the ancient art of the Song dynasty, picturesque Chinese nature, and the spirituality of Chan or Zen Buddhism.
+The two paintings discussed above have very different topics and raise quite distinct problems.
+However, they are united by Zen ideals, which are essential in both artworks.
+“Huike Presenting His Severed Arm to Bodhidharma” by Sesshu tells a prominent legend about the first patriarch of Zen Buddhism and his disciple, it is very narrative and metaphorical and depicts the relations between master and learner.
+Moreover, it emphasized the greatness, power, and spiritual strength of Bodhidharma.
+The painting is dominated by the motives of hard choice and a strong desire to take a path of enlightenment.
+At the same time “Fisherman on River” by Dai Jin is quite the opposite and does not raise any difficult philosophical problems.
 In contrast, its harmony and calmness submerge a viewer into the state of meditation.
-In this simple landscape showing just an average episode of people’s life, the author managed to express the essence of zazen.
+In this simple landscape showing just an average episode of people’s lives, the author managed to express the essence of zazen.